-- During remote learning and any type of learning model where we are under Covid-19 restrictions, field trip availability will be determined by appropriate phase compliance set forth by the State of Washington, Snohomish County Health District and the Everett Public School District. - Timelines matter and vary based on field trip type.
+- Timelines matter and vary based on field trip type.
 Exceptions to these timelines occur rarely.
 The timeline for each field trip type are: - Single-day, in-state (called Type 1): The field trip request must be submitted 30 school days prior to the field trip. - Overnight and/or out-of-state, including Victoria and Vancouver BC (called Type 2): The field trip request must be submitted 45 school days prior to the field trip.
-Type 2 field trips require approval from the superintendent. - o International (Type 3): See Erik about this type of field trip. - All field trips must be tied to an educational purpose. - Budget approval is needed. - All field trip documents are given to Jennifer in the Main Office.
+Type 2 field trips require approval from the superintendent. - All field trips must be tied to an educational purpose. - Prior budget approval is needed. - All field trip documents are given to Jennifer Richardson in the Main Office.

 These points are the field trip basics.
-Please see the JHS field trip packet in The Scoop or Erik (ASB-related)/Dani (athletics-related) should you have any questions.
+Please see the JHS field trip packet in The Scoop or Bethany (ASB-related)/Erik (athletics-related) should you have any questions.